A Learning-Based Control Barrier Function for Car-Like Robots: Toward Less Conservative Collision Avoidance: Case Study

 We generate a training dataset by computing the MTV-based safety margin using \Cref{alg:mtv}.
+We create a dense grid of inputs over the feature space as

-We limit robot $i$'s scope to $x^{j\underline{i}} \in [-3\ell_{wb}, 3\ell_{wb}]$ and $y^{j\underline{i}} \in [-3\ell_{wb}, 3\ell_{wb}]$, with headings $\psi^{j\underline{i}} \in [-\pi, \pi]$.
-The training dataset contains approximately 70k uniformly distributed data points.
-We train a simple fully connected neural network $h_\theta$, with two hidden layers of 62 nodes each and \texttt{TanH} activation functions, to approximate the safety margin.
-We evaluate this network on a separate test dataset of 100k random data points within the state space.
-The maximum approximation error $\epsilon$ in our case is \SI{0.0128}{\meter}, corresponding to \SI{16.0}{\percent} of the robot's width, with the mean approximation error of just \SI{2.76}{\percent}.
+We limit the relative position of robot $j$ to this space to allow for an estimable upper bound on the approximation error (see \cref{ass:error-upper-bound}).
+We fix robot $i$'s position and heading at zero and densely enumerate robot $j$'s position and heading over the feature space.
+Then, we run \cref{alg:mtv} with the positions and headings of the robots to obtain the MTV-based distances, which serve as labels.
+Our training dataset contains approximately 80k uniformly distributed data points.
+We train a simple fully connected neural network $h_\theta$ with two hidden layers of 62 nodes each and \texttt{TanH} activation functions.
+We test on a separate dataset of 20k points, yielding a maximum approximation error of \SI{0.0121}{\meter} (corresponding to \SI{15.2}{\percent} of the robot's width) and a mean error of \SI{2.78}{\percent} of the robot's width.
+Increasing the size of the testing dataset produces similar results.